Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - A Day in the Limelight: The third OVA is centered around his training after Saitama defeats him for the first time.

 - Department of Redundancy Department: His name.
 Lampshaded by Genos.
+It later turns out that this is the standard naming procedure in the Village.

 - Determinator: The man simply will not give up on his quest to defeat Saitama.
 He knows when to quit and come back later, but that's about it.
 He is even willing to transform himself into a monster by eating a Monster Cell if meant gaining more power to beat Saitama.
 Unfortunately for him, Gale Wind and Hellfire Flame fail to mention that he needed to eat the Monster Cell raw, but since Sonic cooked it, the Monster Cell was rendered inactive and he only got an upset stomach.